mattip/numpy/doc/source/reference/random/index.rst

   and statistical quality.
 Like the XorShift generators, it can be jumped to produce multiple streams in parallel applications.
 See `~xoroshiro128.Xoroshiro128.jump` for details.
-  More information about this PRNG is available at the `xorshift, xoroshiro and xoshiro authors' page`_.
+  More information about this bit generator is available at the `xorshift, xoroshiro and xoshiro authors' page`_.
 * XorShift1024*φ - Fast fast generator based on the XSadd generator.
 Supports ``jump`` and so can be used in parallel applications.
 See the documentation for `~xorshift1024.Xorshift1024.jump` for details.
-More information about these PRNGs is available at the `xorshift, xoroshiro and xoshiro authors' page`_.
+More information about these bit generators is available at the `xorshift, xoroshiro and xoshiro authors' page`_.
 * Xorshiro256** and Xorshiro512** - The most recently introduced XOR,
   shift, and rotate generator.
 Supports ``jump`` and so can be used in parallel applications.
 See the documentation for `~xoshiro256starstar.Xoshirt256StarStar.jump` for details.
-More information about these PRNGs is available at the `xorshift, xoroshiro and xoshiro authors' page`_.
+More information about these bit generators is available at the `xorshift, xoroshiro and xoshiro authors' page`_.
 * ThreeFry and Philox - counter-based generators capable of being advanced an arbitrary number of steps or generating independent streams.
-See the `Random123`_ page for more details about this class of PRNG.
+See the `Random123`_ page for more details about this class of bit generators.

 .. _`dSFMT authors' page`: http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/SFMT/
 .. _`xorshift, xoroshiro and xoshiro authors' page`:  http://xoroshiro.di.unimi.it/